Shawaal-Nadeem/Twiiter-clone/README.md

 ### Deployment
 - The entire backend application was containerized using Docker and pushed to Docker Hub.
 - Deployed on Microsoft Azure Container Cloud Service.

+## Important Notice

+**Security Advisory:**

+For security reasons, please do not use your personal or original email addresses and passwords with this application.
+This project is primarily focused on development and may not have robust security measures in place.
+Instead, create new accounts for testing purposes or use existing accounts registered with the application.

+Thank you for your understanding and cooperation.